Program Resources

 Online journal

-wH2O: The Journal of Gender and Water is an online, open-access, peer-reviewed academic journal managed by Penn faculty and students that focuses on the intersection of water politics and gender.
+The International Journal for Water Equity and Justice (IJWEJ) is an online, open-access, peer-reviewed academic journal managed by Penn faculty and students that focuses on the intersection of water equity.
 Submissions for publication and opportunities to be involved with the editorial board are open to interested students and practitioners.

 Resources at Penn